badrul-amin/Retail-churn-predictor/README.md

 > *"Which of our members are likely to stop purchasing in the next 90 days?"*

-Instead of manually reviewing thousands of customer records, this model scores every customer with a churn probability and risk tier — enabling the marketing team to act proactively.
+Instead of manually reviewing thousands of customer records, this model scores every customer with a churn probability and risk tier thus enabling the marketing team to act proactively.

 ---